Innovative education... Engaged educators

 School psychologists have specialized training in both psychology and education.
 They use their training and skills to team with educators, parents, and other mental health professionals to ensure that every child’s academic and social-emotional and behavioral needs are met in a safe, healthy, and supportive environment.
 School psychologists understand school systems, effective teaching, and successful learning.
 They provide educational and psychological services in schools that include various combinations of assessment, academic and behavior consultation, individual and group counseling, and development and evaluation of prevention and early intervention programs.
 School Psychology consistently has been ranked among the top 10 of all professions for many years.
 In addition to being an exciting and rewarding career, the field has highly favorable supply and demand ratios, as retirement rates have exceeded graduation rates in recent years.
 Consequently, the job prospects are excellent, especially for specialist level school psychologist practitioners and doctoral level university faculty.

 School psychologist certification in Missouri and most other states requires completion of an Educational Specialist in School Psychology (Ed.S.) degree.
 The Ed.S. degree is a 60-hour, three-year, full time program that includes a yearlong internship.
 To work as a school psychologist, one must be certified by the state in which services are provided.
 In most states School Psychologist certification is granted by the state’s Department of Education and supports practice within school or educational settings.
 The provision of independent psychological services via private practice or community mental health agencies requires a doctoral degree in Clinical or Counseling Psychology and licensure by the State Board of Examiners in Psychology as a Psychologist.
-The program has had full NASP-Approval since 2009 and has received a three-year extension of accreditation through 2016, at which time the program undergo re-accreditation.
+The UMSL Ed.
+S. in School Psychology degree has been a program of National Recognition with full NASP-Approval since 2009.
+Our current NASP-Approval is effective through Fall 2023.

 Please scroll down to view the various program documents provided here including the Ed.S. curriculum, program FAQs, and the required Supplemental Application.
-For additional information regarding admission and degree requirements, please click on the REQUIREMENTS button.
+For additional information regarding admission and degree requirements, please see the REQUIREMENTS tab below.

 The Educational Specialist in School Psychology (Ed.S.) degree program at the University of Missouri-St. Louis is a National Association of School Psychologists-approved training program that provides specialized training in the provision of academic and social-emotional and behavior interventions via a problem-solving approach.
 Special attention is placed upon prevention, early intervention, and assessment of educational outcomes within a cognitive-behavioral theoretical perspective.
 The UMSL School Psychology Program’s primary goal is to prepare future school-based practitioners who can provide an array of effective student- and systems-level school psychological services to support all students via the following candidate learning outcomes: